-YEAR ENDED 31 DECEMBER 2019 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2019 (Expressed in Jamaican dollars unless otherwise indicated)

 (b) Adoption of new and revised International Financial Reporting Standards (continued)

 Amendments to IFRS 9 - Prepayment Features with Negative Compensation (continued) Most likely, the costs to terminate a 'plain vanilla' interest rate swap that is collateralised, so as to minimise the credit risks for the parties to the swap, will meet this requirement.
 The adoption of this amendment did not result in any impact on the Company's financial statements.